Skip to content

 It was the idea of collaborating with Sylvaine on a new project that appealed to me.

-What particular challenge did you face while working on Valkyrie?
+What particular challenge did you take on while working on Valkyrie?

-The greatest challenge on this project was living up to the trust Sylvaine placed in me, to please both myself and her.
+The greatest challenge on this project was to live up to the trust Sylvaine placed in me, to please myself while also pleasing her.

 What emotion would you like people to feel when discovering Valkyrie?

-With Valkyrie, I would like people to feel both the kindness of a protective goddess and the strength she embodies.
+With Valkyrie, I would like people to feel both the benevolence of a protective goddess and the power she embodies.

-Do you have a memorable scent from your childhood?
+Do you have a striking olfactory memory from your childhood?

-My earliest scent memories are linked to nature, the countryside, the sea, nature in general.
+My first olfactory memories are linked to nature: the countryside, the sea, nature in general.

-As for perfume, at 15 I discovered Eau Sauvage by Dior, which deeply impressed me.
-I also remember the elegant scent worn by my grandmother, Soir de Paris by Bourjois, even though its original formula no longer exists.
+In terms of perfume, at 15, I discovered Eau Sauvage by Dior, which left a deep impression on me.
+I also remember the elegant perfume of my grandmother, Soir de Paris by Bourjois, even though its original formula no longer exists.

-I used to be passionate about triathlon.
+I used to be passionate about triathlons.
 Today, I still spend a lot of time in nature, especially walking.
 My other passions are sudoku and quantum physics.

 Also meet...